Ongoing Research Projects

 Funding Agency: Society for Mission Tandarust Punjab

-MERA Initiative – Millets for Soil Restoration and Health
+MERA Initiative: Millets for Soil Health and Nutrition

-Full Title: Millets for Encouraging Soil Restoration and Healthy Food Accessibility
+Full Title: Leveraging “MERA” (Millets for Encouraging Soil Restoration and Healthy Food Accessibility) Initiative

-Funding Agency: Department of Agriculture and Farmers Welfare, Government of Punjab
+Funding Agency: Department of Agriculture and Farmers Welfare, Govt. of Punjab

 Expected Completion: 2026